-Explore the Northern and Southern Kivu regions of the Democratic Republic of Congo (DRC) for 10 days in February 2021.
-This is a rare opportunity to be a part of a pioneering trip to explore the cultural and geographic richness of the DRC, with the award-winnning photographer, and former DRC resident, Michael Christopher Brown.
+Explore the Northern and Southern Kivu regions of the Democratic Republic of Congo (DRC) for 10 days.
+This is a rare opportunity to be a part of a pioneering trip to explore the cultural and geographic richness of the DRC, with the award-winning photographer, and former DRC resident, Michael Christopher Brown.

-The total price for the trip is $5990.
+The total price and dates for the trip are TBC.
 We interview all those that apply to join the trip.
 Once selected, participants will be required to pay a $650 deposit to secure their place on the trip.

 To express your interest and for further information, please contact us at: email@example.com, or book a consultation with us by clicking on the button above.